celebrity

 "I want to focus on the ages of these victims.
 When we talk about the ages of these victims when the conduct occurred, it's shocking," said Buzbee at the press conference.

-"This individual who was 9 years old at the time, was taken to an audition in New York City with Bad Boy Records, other boys were there to audition as well," Buzbee told reporters.
+"This individual who was nine years old at the time, was taken to an audition in New York City with Bad Boy Records, other boys were there to audition as well," Buzbee told reporters.

 "This individual was sexually abused allegedly by Sean Combs and several other people at the studio with the promise to both his parents and himself of getting a record deal," he continued.